Authenticating certificates

 - is linked

-This example shows a list with 2 certificates, each of them has two User IDs.
-Additionally the shadow CA for "Public Directories" is displayed.
+This example shows a list with two certificates, each of them has two User IDs.
+Additionally, the shadow CA for "Public Directories" is displayed.